UN Women India Supports Taapsee Pannu’s Thappad!

 The petition seeks support from the Ministry of Information and Broadcasting and the Central Board of Film Certification (CBFC) in identifying scenes of violence and calling them out with warnings and disclaimers.

 Thappad is all set to hit the theatres on February 28, 2020.
-The film also casts Pavail Gulati and Dia Mirza in the key roles.
+The film also casts Pavail Gulati and Dia Mirza in key roles.